13 Essential Facebook Ads Metrics Every Marketer Should Track

 For example, suppose your Facebook ad campaign received 1500 impressions and generated 100 results.
 In that case, your Result Rate will be 6.%, i.e., 6% of your audience saw your Facebook ad and took the desired action.

-Why it matters: The Result Rate signals whether your Facebook ad campaigns have effectively achieved the predefined goals.
-A higher result rate indicates that your Facebook ads engage with your target audience.
+Why it matters: A higher result rate indicates that your Facebook ads engage with your target audience.
 In contrast, a low Result Rate tells you to revisit your campaign strategy.
 Tracking this metric regularly ensures you apply key changes and optimize your Facebook ad performance for the future.

 2. Amount Spent